Release Date: 2022 | Players: 2-6 |

 Plastic (by weight): <1% | Air (by volume): 50% |

 Space: an endless void with countless stars, some of which capable of harbouring a planet that can support life.
 On one of these Goldilocks planets far away from our own, life has indeed emerged.
 Yet, nothing is ever allowed to last.
 One day, the inevitable end will come.
 So in the meantime, life on this planet is competing for supremacy.
-They do not know it yet, but they are the Doomlings by Justus Meyer and Andrew Meyer from Doomlings LLC.
+They do not know it yet, but they are the Doomlings by Justus Meyer and Andrew Meyer from Doomlings.

 Sure, it’s a silly introduction, which goes really well with the silly illustrations by Justus Meyer, who is also the co-designer of this silly little family card game alongside his brother Andrew Meyer.
 Even the gameplay of Doomlings is silly and I mean that in a really positive way.
 As the game itself explains at the end of the rules leaflet, “for now, play something cute, try some things, and trust that the cards will help you find your way.”